MrInspection/pandaflow/README.md

 ![](/public/demo-result.png)

+> Note seeing messages in Discord ?
+You might need to have a mutual server with the  bot for him to be able to message your account.
+You can join the following server and test it: https://discord.gg/KmJ89awsKT

 ## 📗 How to run this project ?

 To run this project on your local environment, follow the following steps :